OrangeUtan/Hats/README.md

 🖿 docs						# Documentation resources
 🖿 hats
    🖿 plugins				# Custom beet plugins
-🖿 jinja					# Jinja templating files
+   🖿 registries			# Data managers used in all parts of the project 🗎 options.py				# Wrapper for project options configured in beet.yml 🖿 jinja					# Jinja templating files
    🖿 macros
    🖿 templates